kegsmr/sc4mp-server/README.md

 Download the latest release and follow the instructions included in the Readme.html.

-Alternatively, use the [SC4MP Server Dockerizer](https://github.com/andreRBarata/sc4mp-server-docker) by [andreRBarata](https://github.com/andreRBarata) and deploy your server as a Docker image.
+Alternatively, use the [SC4MP Server Dockerizer](https://github.com/andreRBarata/sc4mp-server-docker) by [andreRBarata](https://github.com/andreRBarata) and deploy your server as a Docker container.

 # Compiling